rodionpotachin/iot-air-quality-healthlamp-project/README.md

 This one looks a little bit messier.
 A few things to highlight here:
 1. The wake-up time is around 10am (there is a spike - like the one in the pattern # 1)
-2. During a weekend most of the time we stayed at home, moving from the one room to another (+opening/closing windows in addition).
+2. During a weekend most of the time I stayed at home, moving from the one room to another (+opening/closing windows in addition).
 So, the graph shows recurring peaks and valleys during the day.

 ## Case # 2 - Full dataset analysis (looking for a correlation between sensors measurements)